iahalkhatib/Ibrahim-Alkhatib/README.md

 <div align="center" style="background-color:#ffffff; padding:20px; border-radius:12px; box-shadow:0px 0px 10px rgba(0,0,0,0.1); color:#000000;">

-Outside of my professional work, I’m curious about how people live, learn, and create in a world increasingly shaped by technology.
+I’m fascinated by how technology reshapes human progress — and how *we* can shape it in return.

-I care about **ethical capitalism**, **responsible innovation**, and **sustainability** — ensuring progress benefits not just businesses but also society and the planet.
+I care deeply about **ethical capitalism**, **responsible innovation**, and **sustainability** — ensuring advancement benefits not only organizations, but society and the planet as a whole.

-I believe in a future where progress is guided by **ethics, empathy, and long-term responsibility**, building systems that are powerful *and* principled.
+I believe the future of work lies in **human–AI collaboration**, where technology augments creativity, not replaces it.

-**I enjoy:**
+**Outside of work:**
-🧩 Building computers and exploring hardware design
+🧩 Building computers & exploring hardware design
-⚽ European football (La Liga, Premier League, Serie A)
+⚽ Watching La Liga, Premier League, and Serie A
-🎬 Science fiction and visionary cinema
+🎬 Studying science fiction & visionary cinema
-🧠 Robotics, design, and experimentation
+🤖 Experimenting with robotics & design
 🌿 Traveling, hiking, and lifelong learning

 </div>